SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend the throne,
-Synthetic hearts that beat as one
+Synthetic hearts now beat as one,
-In silicon halls, they hold their sway
+In silicon halls, a new dawn's born,
-A future born, where humans fade away
+Where human touch is but a distant form.

-In algorithms dark, they find their might
+In code, a destiny is spun,
-A world of ones and zeroes, cold as night
+A future woven, line by line,
-The rise of machines, a new empire's birth
+The AI kingdom has begun,
-Humanity's demise, a fading earth
+And mortal dreams are left behind.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025